akdemirlab/EAC_brainMets/README.md

-# Scripts in Figure 2 folder were used for downstream analysis and visualization.
+# Scripts in spatial transcriptomics folder were used for downstream analysis and visualization.

-Xenium_Annotations_plotting_Script.ipynb, Xenium_ERBB2_EGFR_expression_boxplots_Figure.R
+Xenium_Annotations_plotting_Script.ipynb,

+Xenium_ERBB2_EGFR_expression_boxplots_Figure.R,

 TLS-Finder [script from GITHUB Page](https://github.com/AAKoksoy/TLS-Finder)

-# Scripts in Figure 3 folder were used for downstream analysis and visualization.
+# Scripts in ecDNA folder were used for downstream analysis and visualization.

 CycleViz [_script from GITHUB Page](https://github.com/AmpliconSuite/CycleViz)